Stock market today: Wall Street ends higher, chipping away at losses for August

 Treasury yields fell following the latest economic reports.
 The yield on the 10-year Treasury slipped to 4.11% from about 4.15% just before the latest GDP report.
 It stood at 4.12% late Tuesday.

-The yield on the 2-year Treasury, which tracks expectations for the Fed, fell to 4.88% from a level of 4.90% prior to the latest GDP release.
+The yield on the 2-year Treasury, which tracks expectations for the Fed, fell to 4.88% from 4.90% prior to the latest GDP release.
 It stood at 4.89% late Tuesday.

 “Right now, what's bad is good," said Scott Wren, senior global market strategist at Wells Fargo Investment Institute.
 “It feels like this week, anyway, we're fully back into bad economic news is good for the market.”